napari/napari/.github/PULL_REQUEST_TEMPLATE.md

 # Description
 <!-- What does this pull request (PR) do?
 Is it a new feature, a bug fix,
-an improvement, or someting else?
+an improvement, or something else?
 Why is it necessary?
 If relevant, please add a screenshot or a screen capture: "An image is worth a thousand words!" -->

 # References and relevant issues